priyansraj13/sudoku-solver-/README.md

 # sudoku-solver
-It's a web app where one can enter his sudoku puzzle which gets solved by the backtrcking algorithm
+It's a web app where one can enter his sudoku puzzle which gets solved by the backtracking algorithm